chimera-linux/cports/Packaging.md

   install into `/destdir/pkgname-version`, or when cross compiling, into `/destdir/triplet/pkgname-version`.
 Read only before `install`, and read-write for the `install` phase.
-* `/sources` Read-only, points to where all distfiles are stored.
+* `/sources` Read-only, points to where all sources are stored.
 * `/dev`, `/proc` and `/tmp` are fresh (not bound).

 Once the `fetch` phase is done, all possible namespaces are unshared.